soutomas/edar/README.md

 <!-- badges: end -->

-The goal of edar is to provide some convenient functions to facilitate tasks in exploratory data analysis.
+The goal of edar is to provide some convenient functions to facilitate common tasks in exploratory data analysis.

 ## Citation